aivxx/Week5-Oscillating/README.md

 - I created a MaterialsPulse script and attached it to the Pick Up cube.
 - I adjusted min and max opacity as well as opacity steps.

+Prefabs
+- I learned how to create a prefab and implement into my scene
+- Created bonus gameobject and script to spawn after all pick ups have been picked up by Player